 Translation and Language Industry Observations

 These are the five most common languages spoken globally.
 Although it is impossible to know the exact number of speakers, thanks to constant secondary foreign language studies and the ongoing growth of varying cultures, this is a very solid estimate based on population statistics.
-A great number of other languages also have large speaking populations, with Malay, Russian, Bengali, Portuguese, and French rounding out the top ten.

-Although most people are familiar with only a few languages, there are actually 6,500 languages used throughout the world.
+Although most people are familiar with only a few languages, there are actually over 7,000 languages used throughout the world.
 Of these, around 2,000 languages have less than a thousand native speakers.
 But what about the rest of them?
 Among the 4,500 languages around the globe that have more than a thousand native speakers, which are the most widely used?

-2. English
+1. English

 3. Hindustani